 About 6,100 veterans died by suicide in 2017, the latest year for which data is available.
 That number stayed roughly steady over the previous decade, even as the total number of veterans in America has dropped by about 15 percent.
 (1)

 In the last few months I have researched and written over 200 blog articles.
 I have to admit this article is by far the most depressing, distressing and heartbreaking article that I have written.
 Since the Vietnam War, our military has been supplied solely by volunteers, which makes this story even more distressing.
 The reasons why young people join the military is as varied as the individuals themselves.
 Women as well as men now fight on the front lines.
 Many young people join the services for the GI bill, so they can get their college education paid for, while many join because of their love for America.
 Many join the services, because they have no idea what they want to do with their lives.
 The reasons are countless.
 However, once they join the service, they are provided with everything they need to succeed.
 Everything is the best money can provide.
 They are provided with a structured life, they have a new meaning and a purpose.
 They gain a sense of belonging and comradeship.
 They develop friendships and loyalties.
 When they are discharged from service all this disappears.
 They also have no one to share their experiences with, especially if the have experienced combat.
 They may find out that nobody understands what they are going through.
 They may loose their sense of self.
 They may not live close to VA services.
 Many of our VA services are subpar, especially when it involves psychiatric support.
-I am sure many woman find that their previous lifestyle and friends has become trivial, especially if the entered the military before they became married.
+I am sure many woman find that their previous lifestyle and friends has become trivial, especially if they entered the military before they became married.
 Whatever the reasons these individuals have for ending their lives we have let them down.
 We need to do better.
 President Trump has worked at improving the care provided to our Vets.
 He has also worked on in breaking up some of the bureaucracy surrounding the VA.
 By making it possible to fire under preforming employees.
 The VA is not doing its job because there is not enough funding, it is because there is no incentive for the staff to do a good job.
 Thanks to new policies, Vets can seek care at civilian facilities, if they cannot obtain it at the VA.
 It is hoped that this will help reduce the suicide rates.

 In 1917 Loretta Walsh became the first woman to enlist in the military.
 A 1948 law made women a permanent part of the military services.
-In 2015 the ban on women in combat was lifted in 2015 and women began integrating previously closed combat arms billets in January 2016.
+In 2015 the ban on women in combat was lifted and women began integrating into previously closed combat arms billets in January 2016.
 Five years is the length of a service academy contract and longer than the average enlistment contract.
 In 2015 18.8 men out of population of 100,000 vets, while 15.1 females committed suicide.
 While the current ratio of vets is 12.3% female to 87.7% male.
 So the percentage of females committing suicide is even greater than males.
 These are disturbing trends.
 They have to be addressed.

 I figured that this was a fitting topic to conclude this section of my book.
 It is dedicated to those that given so much up for our country and have received so little.
 While I have not had the honor to serve this country by joining the military several of my family members, however, did so.
 I know this is not much but I do donate money every year to Tunnels To Towers which is a charity that either pays off the mortgages of veterans, police and fireman killed in the line of duty or it builds special houses for those who are disabled in the line of duty.
 It is an amazing charity and I hope it keeps on going long after the founder passes away.
 As a matter of fact, I think I will write an article on this charity.